Stevecmd/alx-system_engineering-devops/0x19-postmortem/README.md

 Regularly conduct incident response drills to ensure that the team is prepared to quickly identify and mitigate issues.

 **Conclusion**
 This incident highlighted critical gaps in access control, communication, and adherence to deployment procedures.
-By implementing the outlined resolution and preventative measures, we aim to prevent similar incidents in the future and ensure the continued reliability and security of JopMed.co.ke.
+By implementing the outlined resolution and preventative measures, we aim to prevent similar incidents in the future and ensure the continued reliability and security of `JopMed.co.ke`.